-- Teaches people how to keep themselves physically and emotionally safe during an emergency situation. - It is concerned with what actions will have a positive effect on the well-being of the victim. - Teaches people how to summon additional help. - · Reinforces the importance for farm people to prevent incidents from occurring.
+- Teaches people how to keep themselves physically and emotionally safe during an emergency situation. - · It is concerned with what actions will have a positive effect on the well-being of the victim - Teaches people how to summon additional help. - Reinforces the importance for farm people to prevent incidents from occurring.

-Why its Important to Train Farmers/Ranchers in First Aid?
+When its Important to Train Farmers/Ranchers in First Aid:

 Agriculture is an occupation that exposes workers to many different types of hazards.
 Each year many farmers/ ranchers are injured or killed.
 In most instances, the outcome of the victim depends on the actions of whoever is the first responder.
 Many times the first responder to a farm emergency could be a coworker or a family member.
 Emergency medical providers typically will not arrive on the scene immediately due to the remote nature and rural location of most farms/ranches.
 Critical care will need to be given well before trained responders arrive at the scene.
-Appropriate actions in injury care prior to the arrival of emergency medical personnel can mean the difference between life and death for the victim. more before emergency medical professionals arrive at the scene.
-Decisions and actions need to be made and implemented in a logical order.
-If the first response actions are not executed properly, the first responder risks injury or death or they may cause further injury to the victim.
-Proper training of farm/ranch family members and farm/ranch workers is a critical link in the chain of survival for a farm/ranch incident victim.
+Appropriate actions in injury care prior to the arrival of emergency medical personnel can mean the difference between life and death for the victim.